 About Cihuatan El Salvador.

-Cihuatan was definitely an urban settlement that included a large number of houses, temples, and palaces.
+Cihuatan was an urban settlement that included a large number of houses, temples, and palaces.

 Its impressive center covers over 70 acres and is split into two parts; the Acropolis, also called the Eastern Ceremonial Center, and the Western Ceremonial Center.